KVM-VMI/kvm/Documentation/virt/kvm/kvmi.rst

 (migrated) or a snapshot with memory is created.

 The actions are normally performed by the device manager.
-In the case of QEMU, it will use another ioctl to notify the introspection tool and wait for a limited amount of time (a few seconds) for a confirmationthat is OK to proceed.
+In the case of QEMU, it will use the *KVM_INTROSPECTION_PREUNHOOK* ioctl to trigger the *KVMI_EVENT_UNHOOK* event and wait for a limited amount of time (a few seconds) for a confirmation from the introspection tool that is OK to proceed.

 Live migrations
 ---------------